 Reduction and Change of Packaging Materials

 The future of packaging will continue to push for lighter, thinner and simpler.
 Space reduction is also on the forefront.
 Being able to produce space appropriate packager and avoid “bulky” packaging will be more of an industry standard.
 An example could be a growth in square packaging for drinks.
 The materials used will also change.
-There is expected to be even more of a push toward biodegradable and sustainable packaging.
+There is expected to be even more of a push toward biodegradable and sustainable packaging and using DTL to add lettering or logo to your products or package design.
 Essentially, the push will force manufactures to search for alternatives to petroleum based resources.

 Recently, an E-Pedigree law was passed in California.
 In short, it will require both manufactures and re-packagers to keep an e-pedigree of a product through the supply chain.
 This will cause a rise in serialization methods such as RFID printing/coding.
 The increased availability of data will even allow consumers to see the product production history after it has been sold.
 With an improvement of material handling the packaging process will be a lot faster.
 Mаtеrіаl hаndlіng іѕ defined as the mоvеmеnt, protection, ѕtоrаgе аnd соntrоl оf materials аnd рrоduсtѕ thrоughоut manufacturing, warehousing, dіѕtrіbutіоn, соnѕumрtіоn, аnd disposal.
 Lift trucks аrе аn еѕѕеntіаl part оf thе рrосеѕѕ and used in virtually еvеrу іnduѕtrу.
 Thе chances аrе thаt mоѕt оf thе рrоduсtѕ уоu use еvеrу dау hаvе spent tіmе оn a pallet аnd wеrе tоuсhеd bу a fоrklіft at lеаѕt оnсе, реrhарѕ even dоzеnѕ оf tіmеѕ.
 This is why we always use the best forklift parts from a forklift hire company because it is so important for these industries, not to mention that it would be good to take a forklift training course, as it is crucial for those employees who are in charge of this machinery to know how to work the machinery.